 - This glorious pet bowl proudly crafted and elegant

-- Two sides of the bowl is customizable
+- Two sides of the bowl are customizable

-What to consider when buying a best ceramic dog bowls or feeder
+What to consider when buying the best ceramic dog bowls or feeder

-There are those who do not give too much importance to the feeder of their dog or cat.
-After all, a trough is not very complicated, right?
+Some do not give too much importance to the feeder of their dog or cat.
+After all, a trough is not very complicated.
 It is a simple bowl where we put the food of our furry.
 However, not all feeders are the same, and neither are all dogs or cats.

-Depending on the characteristics of your four-legged companion, it will be better for you to get one or another type of bowls for dogs and cats.
-Throughout this buying guide, we are going to take a look at the different types of feeders that we can find, and we will see what factors to take into account when choosing the most suitable one for your furry one.
+Depending on the characteristics of your four-legged companion, it will be better for you to get one or another type of bowl for dogs and cats.
+Throughout this buying guide, we will take a look at the different types of feeders that we can find, and we will see what factors to take into account when choosing the most suitable one for your furry one.

 Currently, we can find an infinity of feeders for dogs and cats on the market, of the most varied sizes and designs, and made of different materials.
-Let’s see what you should take into account in order to choose the most suitable for your furry.
+Let’s see what you should consider choosing the most suitable for your furry.

-Of course, when buying a bowls for your dog or cat, the first thing you should take into account is the size, because, obviously, buying a feeder for a cat or a small puppy is not the same as for a Great Dane, for example.
+Of course, when buying a bowl for your dog or cat, the first thing you should consider is the size because, obviously, buying a feeder for a cat or a small puppy is not the same as for a Great Dane, for example.

 “The bowls should be large enough to fit the food ration loosely, but it should always be adequate for the size of your dog.”

-In the case that you have a small cat or dog, its feeder, as we saw in the previous case, should be large enough to comfortably contain its food ration, but it should not be too large.
+In the case that you have a small cat or dog, its feeder, as we saw in the previous case, should be large enough to contain its food ration comfortably, but it should not be too large.